cloudsimplus/cloudsimplus/CONTRIBUTING.md

 ### 4. Submit Your Changes

-* [Rebase your changes on top of CloudSim Plus master branch at the official repository](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history#rebase-on-top-of-master) so that you wil get the most recent development version and perform any merge conflicts that may happen.
+* [Rebase your changes on top of CloudSim Plus master branch at the official repository](https://robots.thoughtbot.com/git-interactive-rebase-squash-amend-rewriting-history#rebase-on-top-of-master) so that you will get the most recent development version and perform any merge conflicts that may happen.
 * [Commit the final changes including something such as "Closes #NUMBER_OF_THE_ISSUE" or "Fixes #NUMBER_OF_THE_ISSUE"](https://help.github.com/articles/closing-issues-via-commit-messages/) in order to reference the issue in which you were working on.
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the official CloudSim Plus repository.